vipyrsec/bot/README.md

-# alessia
+# Dragonfly Bot

-Anti-malware toolkit in a Discord bot
+A Discord bot for interacting with the Dragonfly ecosystem.